 I would say based on what I have read and observed through real life interactions and emails that the majority of women in American come closest to the Romantic wife position on sex.
 There are also probably a good number of women who come somewhere between the Submissive wife position and the Romantic wife position in that they will sometimes give into their husband’s request for sex even though they feel he has not really earned it.

-The Nympho wife’s are a rarity but sadly there are more Frigid wives and Evil Seductress wives than people generally realize.
+The Nympho wife’s are a rarity but sadly there are more Frigid wives and Manipulative wives than people generally realize.

 In the realm of Christianity Romantic wives are extremely common but in more conservative circles there are more Submissive wives.
-The Good Seductress wife is the rare jewel alluded to in Proverbs 31:10.
+The Ravishing wife is the rare jewel alluded to in Proverbs 31:10.

 Now that we have presented these common feminine views of sex we now to need to measure these views against the Scriptures as we should all our beliefs about life.